Choosing the right countertop for your kitchen

 Marble countertops create an elegant and sophisticated look, whether it has a polished or honed finish.
 The stone is resistant to heat, cracks, and breakage.
-But it is porous and requires a lot of care in use.
+But it is porous, can permanently stain and requires a lot of care in use.
 This is not ideal or an advisable option.

 Wooden countertops can be fairly economical and it adds a sense of warmth to your kitchen.
 It is multipurpose surface and works perfectly in a contemporary or rustic kitchen.
 Scratches will occur but those can be sanded away.
 A wood surface will need regular oiling and it is not heat resistant so one should be wary of protecting it from extra-hot cookware.